haphamo/tweeter/README.md

 ###Notes from the creator
 This twitter clone has a responsive display, that is mobile and desktop friendly.
 You can toggle the arrow in the header to compose a tweet and it will show up right below, pushing older posts down.
 If I had more time, I would have liked to add a go to top button which brings the user back up and make the like, retweet and flag buttons, interactive.
 Add buttons which allow users to edit their avatar and backgrounf.
 I would have also liked to learn to implement SASS into this project.
 I hope you enjoy it.

+Here are some screenshots below!
+!["Screenshot of homepage in desktop view.
+You can toggle the compose tweet"]
+!["Screenshot of mobile view of tweets"]
+!["Screenshot of Error message if you try to submit a black or empty tweet in mobile view"]
+!["Screenshot of Error message if you try to submit a tweet over 140 characters in mobile view"]
+!["Screenshot of tweet-box if you hover over it.
+The handle and icons in the footer appear"]